-Public exposure to air - monitoring requirements: 40 CFR 61 Subpart I; 10 CFR 20.1301; 40 CFR 192.32
+Public exposure monitoring requirements: 40 CFR 61 Subpart I; 10 CFR 20.1301; 40 CFR 192.32.
+Fenceline levels and/or concentrations are used to calculate TEDE to the hypothetical maximally exposed critical receptor from the site.

 The proposed radon monitoring locations are identical to those described for the TLDs.
 Locations were chosen with consideration given to predominant wind direction and areas of contamination.
 Southerly winds predominate from May through November, and northwesterly winds predominate from December through April.
 The outside locations were selected on north and southeast points of the property fence line to monitor airborne emissions at points that are likely to be highest at the fence line.
 Additional monitoring locations were relatively evenly spaced around the perimeter.
-The background location will be co-located with the background TLD station, south of SLAPS (see Figure 3-2).
+The background location will be co-located with the background TLD stations at the SAIC Holtwick Office (see Figure 3-4).